Boat Safety & Fire Systems - Safety Equipment Maintenance

 Disposing of pyrotechnics - TEPs

 Out-of-date pyrotechnics are now known as TEP's - Time Expired Pyrotechnics.
-Disposing of these flares can mean taking them to the local chandlery or coastguard station and checking in your location where TEPs can be disposed of.
+Disposing of these boat flares can mean taking them to the local chandlery or coastguard station and checking in your location where TEPs can be disposed.

 Boat Insurance